News

 The BME Grad Podcast

-UNC and NC State graduates Allie Mitzak and Grace Cronin host The BME Grad Podcast to help students understand industry job responsibilities.
-First launched in January 2021, Mitzak and Cronin host guests working in product engineering, manufacturing, management, marketing, and include professionals in clinical, regulatory, and entrepreneurship roles.
-They also feature subject matter experts in interviewing and resume writing to help with your transition through the job search process.
+Joint BME graduate Allie Mitzak and Brian Kim host The BME Grad Podcast to help students with a biomedical engineering background.
+First launched in January 2021, Mitzak and Cronin host guests working in product engineering, manufacturing, management, marketing, clinical, regulatory, and entrepreneurship roles.
+Through their interviews, they discuss job roles, advice, and other relevant topics for career paths in medical device, pharmaceutical and biotechnology industries.

 Testimonials